AI Application Benchmarking: Power-Aware Performance Analysis for Vision and Language Models: Conclusion

 \section{Conclusion}

 Our analysis led to three major insights.
 First, power limit and efficiency exhibit a characteristic hill-shaped relationship across all tested hardware, with suboptimal operating points at both very low and very high power limits.
 Second, the H100 typically reaches its efficiency optimum around 300--400\,W depending on the workload, whereas the H200 reaches its optimum at slightly higher power budgets and shows flatter efficiency curves at high power.
+We evaluate power limits relative to the thermal design power (TDP) of each GPU.
 The clock-frequency trends in \cref{fig:tdp} are consistent with this picture: The H100 approaches saturation toward the upper end of the evaluated range, while the H200 does not yet show an equally clear plateau, suggesting that a higher TDP could still be beneficial, albeit likely at the cost of lower energy efficiency and higher cooling requirements.
 Third, the AMD MI300X achieves low application performance (in relation to its theoretical hardware capabilities) in several workloads, most notably in transformer-based training and inference.
 This indicates that the current ROCm/PyTorch software stack does not deliver the same level of hardware efficiency as the CUDA-based NVIDIA counterpart.
 Lacking AMD-specific optimizations in components such as xFormers may be a performance limiter.
-Also, the data presented for the low-power scenarios on AMD should be treated with caution because low AMD power caps could not be enforced reliably.
+Also, the data presented for the low-power scenarios on AMD should be treated with caution because low AMD power limits could not be enforced reliably.
+For \ac{hpc} center operators, these results imply that procurement and power-management decisions should be based on workload-specific throughput, energy efficiency, and software-stack maturity rather than on peak specifications alone.